Alan Jacobson: Early life

-Jacobson grew up in the Queens, New York neighborhood of Rosedale (the same town featured in his novel, Spectrum).
+Jacobson was born and raised in Rosedale, New York in Queens (the same town featured in his novel, Spectrum).
 He attended elementary school at PS 138, then Junior High School 231, and Springfield Gardens High School, where he was ranked ninth in his graduating class.

 Jacobson has spoken openly of his volatile Junior High School experiences during the federal government's failed forced busing experiment in which students were bused from predominantly white neighborhoods into schools in black neighborhoods, and vice versa, in an attempt to force integration in the community.
 The student body was threatened on a daily basis.
 Coming from his elementary school, where two of his best friends were black, it was a rude awakening to the realities of ethnic tension that existed in Rosedale, Laurelton, Jamaica, and Springfield Gardens.
 Despite this, Jacobson chose not to take the attacks personally, and was able to overcome the volatile environment.
 He recalls attending a group counseling session in his freshman year of high school to address the racial problems that occurred at 231.
 When it was his turn to speak, he told of being threatened, beaten up, robbed, stuck with needles in the hallways, and held hostage in the school basement's bookroom.
 But he felt it was done by specific individuals and it was not fair to judge an entire group of people because of the actions of some.

 Jacobson held a number of jobs as a teenager and young adult, including working part-time in his father's small business in New York City, tutoring English Second Language students at Queens College and Queensborough Community College, and busing tables and making deliveries for Woodro Deli in Cedarhurst, New York; the latter was to make enough money for his move to California in 1982 to attend chiropractic school.
 (The deli also appeared in Jacobson's novel, Spectrum.)

 Jacobson earned a bachelor's degree in English from Queens College (1982) and a Doctor of Chiropractic from Palmer College of Chiropractic West (1985).